hava999/Blinq-assessment/README.md

   - Business status (e.g., Registered, Deregistered)
   - Start and end registration dates
   - State of registration (e.g., VIC, NSW, ACT)
-  - Match similar business names (partial or exact match)
+  - Matches similar business names (partial or exact match)
   - Custom result limit
 - **Visualizations**:
   - Table View: Displays results in tabular format.
-  - Pie Chart: Shows the proportion of businesses with and without an ABN.
+  - Pie Chart: Shows the percentage/No. of businesses with and without an ABN.
-  - Trend Chart: Displays business registrations over time as a line graph.
+  - Trend Chart: Shows trend of No. of business registrations over a period.

 ---